 In 1980, some architects and comic writers got together to restore this 1905 Art Nouveau building and turn it into a museum honoring Belgium’s comic strip history.
 If you’ve read Tintin, then you should know why this is one of Belgiums’ most important legacies.
 The main exhibition is on the 2nd floor of the museum, which explores the history of comics in Belgium between 1929 and 1958, with one room dedicated to each artist’s work.
 Also check out the auditorium, the room of original work, the animation room, the restaurant, the library and the comic book store.
 For anyone at who was ever into comics, this place is gold.

-Belgian Comic Strip Center Information
+Belgian Comic Strip Center Travel Tips

 - Reservations necessary for groups of 15+.

-Belgian Comic Strip Center Ticket Prices
+Entrance Ticket Details For Belgian Comic Strip Center

 - EUR 8 for 65+ (adults groups of 15’+)